DaveBackus/Data_Bootcamp_Book/py-fun1.md

 What is the output?
 How would you explain it to your classmates?

+**Exercise.** Suppose `x = [1, 2, 3]` is a list.
+What is `2*x`?
+Try it and see.

 ## Slicing strings and lists

 We can access the elements of strings and lists by specifying the item number in square brackets.
-This operation is referred to as **slicing**, perhaps because we're slicing off pieces, like a cake.
-The only tricky part of this is remembering that Python (like some other programming languages) starts numbering at zero.
+This operation is referred to as **slicing**, probably because we're slicing off pieces, like a cake.
+The only tricky part of this is remembering that Python (also some other programming languages) starts numbering at zero.

 **Slicing strings.** Take, for example, the string `a = 'some'`.
 If we want the first item/letter, we would type `a[0]`.
 Yes, that's the first item; remember, we start at zero.
 If we want the second, we type `a[1]`.
 And so on.
 And here's a good one:  If we want the last letter, we type `a[-1]`.
-And if we want the one before the last one, we type `a[-2]` or `a[2]`.
+And if we want the one before the last one, we type `a[-2]`.
+In this case we get the same answer if we type `a[2]`.
 Both give us `'m'`.

 We can summarize the numbering system by writing the word `some` on a piece of paper with room between the letters.
 Below them, write the numbers, in order:  0, 1, 2, 3.
 Label this row "counting forward."
 Below that, start from the right (below the `e`) and count backwards as we move left:  -1, -2, -3, -4.
 Label this row "counting backwards."